-As for the difference in interest when comparing monthly, semi-monthly, bi-weekly and weekly payments, it’s really negligible.
+As for the difference in interest when comparing monthly, semi-monthly, bi-weekly and weekly payments, it's mostly negligible over the course of the term.
 For that reason, most new homeowners should simply pick the payment frequency that is easiest for them to manage.

 An even easier way to save money on your mortgage is to use RATESDOTCA to compare Canada’s best mortgage rates and lock in a great deal from the start.